Farukcinemre/health_data_with_AI/README.md

 Database Errors:
 Verify database credentials in config.py.
-Ensure the MySQL server is running and the patient_data table exists.
+Ensure the MySQL server is running and the health_data database and patient_data table exist.
+Check for common MySQL errors:
+1045: Incorrect username or password.
+1049: Database does not exist (run the CREATE DATABASE command).
+1146: Table does not exist (run the CREATE TABLE command).

 API Errors: